An Interview with Indi Young, author of Mental Models

 Are you currently working on some other interesting articles or projects?

 I have been giving a lot of presentations at conferences and at companies and universities about mental models.
-Your readers can see a list of upcoming appearances
+Your readers can see a list of upcoming appearances on my blog.

 I just finished some work with Hewlett Packard capturing a very complicated production workflow into a mental model.
 I am working with the online money/spending/tracking tool for Mint.com.
 They have some creative people there who have a lot of passion for making their users' finances controllable in an easy fashion.
 I am mentoring various folks through the process with a weekly or bi-weekly review of their work.
 I recently taught a remote workshop to a forward-thinking agency, Taten, in South Melbourne.
 That agency sees a lot of application for mental models in the superannuation industry in Australia.